-This course examines the essential characteristics of business organizations and management in a manner, which will enable students to assess and develop answers to the following questions: What is management?
-What is expected of a manager?
-How does a manager accomplish goals and achieve positive results?
-How is a manager graded on performance?
-Do different organizational structures require different management styles?
-How do managers communicate and lead?
+This course examines the essential characteristics of business organizations and management in a manner which will enable students to assess the meaning of management and what is expected of a manager.
+Students will also analyze how managers can accomplish goals and achieve positive results.
+Students will also classify how a manager is graded on performance.
+This course will help students assess whether different organizational structures require different management styles.
+Finally, students will breakdown how managers communicate and lead.